 Community Integration Managers

-Bruce Sapach is a Senior Community Integration Manager who has been involved in treatment oriented capacities with various social service agencies since 1980 upon receiving his B.A.(Psych.).
+Bruce Sapach, Team Leader, Community Integration Managers, has been involved in treatment oriented capacities with various social service agencies since 1980 upon receiving his B.A.(Psych.).
 His work has focussed on providing support to high needs youth and adults (often involved in the criminal justice system) and families in crisis.
 Bruce obtained a Bachelor of Fine Art (Honours) degree in 1991 followed by Master’s of Fine Art from Alfred University, New York State.

 After returning to Winnipeg he re-involved himself in the social services community while maintaining an art studio and teaching at the Winnipeg Art Gallery.
 His artistic sensibility is a vital influence in the way he works with clients and his involvement in both of these areas is viewed as complimentary in their mutual reflection of his interest in the human condition.

-Shawn VanWalleghem has been an active participant in traditional Cree and Ojibway ceremonies and gatherings for a number of years.
+Shawn VanWalleghem, Coordinator Traditional Healing Services, Spiritual Helper/Community Integration Manager, has been an active participant in traditional Cree and Ojibway ceremonies and gatherings for a number of years.
 Shawn began his work in the community as an Elders helper, keeping fire for Sweat Lodge ceremonies and travelling to communities in Northern Manitoba and Western Canada.
 Since that time he has become a pipe carrier, the Head Scabee at the Two Suns Prayer Lodge Sundance and has travelled to Australia and Montana with the International Sundance as a singer.
 Shawn has sat with the Elders in the community and gathered teachings, earning the responsibilities of fast camp conductor and Sweat Lodge conductor.
 Besides his work at FPS, Shawn is also a mentor and role model to men in the community who are seeking to reconnect with their culture and traditional teachings.
 He is married with four children and two grandchildren.

 Colin Blyth has a Bachelor of Science from Brandon University, majoring in Psychology with a minor in Sociology.
 He has worked as a Residential Youth Care Worker for Child and Family Services of Western Manitoba for over 6 years.
 In this capacity he has supported youth struggling with behavioral problems, helping them to develop life skills, providing them with opportunities to reach their goals, and mentoring them to live healthy, positive lives.
 Colin has also worked supporting adults to work towards personal growth, stability and healthy living and has experience working on these types of goals with adults who have special needs.
 Colin believes strongly in working with people from a relational and strength-based approach to help them face, address and overcome challenges and reach their wellness goals.
 Colin loves spending time with his wife, newborn son, and three dogs and enjoys nature and the relaxing, restorative affect it has on himself and the people surrounding him.

-Anne Wyman is completing her final year in the Applied Counselling Certification Program at the University of Manitoba.
+Anne Wyman is a Senior Community Integration Manager who graduated of the Applied Counselling Certification Program at the University of Manitoba.
 Prior to this, Anne studied Conflict Resolution at the University of Winnipeg and focused her studies on restorative justice.
-Anne has completed victim-offender mediation training at Mediation Services as well as trainings at Circles of Support and Accountability.
+Anne has completed victim-offender mediation training at Mediation Services as well as trainings at Circles of Support and Accountability and Addictions Foundation Manitoba.
+Anne currently co-facilitates the Women’s Recreational Program at FPS and co-facilitates the Reintegration Concerns Training at CoSA.
 Previous to joining the team at FPS Anne tutored incarcerated men at the Winnipeg Remand Centre through the John Howard Society of Manitoba.
 Anne approaches her clients with a balance of empathy, authenticity and non-judgement.

 Geordie Angus received his Diploma of Applied Counselling and Psychology from the Kelowna College of Professional Counselling in July of 2016.
 Prior to joining FPS and moving to Winnipeg, he worked with a variety of organizations that focus on helping those in need through holistic and multifaceted approaches in Vancouver, including Edgewood Addiction Services and the Lawyers Assistance Program of British Columbia.
 Since March 2016, he has volunteered extensively with the Mood Disorders Association of Manitoba as a support group facilitator and peer support worker.
 He believes strongly in client centered and strength based approaches to healing, advocating for high need and high risk individuals and on the importance of empathy and non judgment.